Predicting with Proxies: Transfer Learning in High Dimension: Joint Estimator

-The result follows by dropping the first term on the left hand side, which is clearly always non-negative. \Halmos \endproof

 Lemma \ref{lem:basic-ineq-2} shows that we can bound our parameter estimation error on the events $\J$ and $\I$.
 The next two lemmas use a concentration inequality for subgaussian random variables to show that these events hold with high probability.
+Their proofs are given in Appendix \ref{app:missing}.

 \begin{lemma} The probability of event $\J$ is bounded by

 \end{lemma}